WalletScrutiny/WalletScrutinyCom/_hardware/jakeb.pizero.diy.md

 ## Analysis

-Unlike the {% include walletLink.html wallet='hardware/seedsigner' %} or the {% include walletLink.html wallet='hardware/pitrezor' %}, this device does not have a screen display.
+Unlike the {% include walletLink.html wallet='hardware/seedsigner' %} or the {% include walletLink.html wallet='hardware/pitrezor' %}, this device does not have a display.
 It is a **do-it-yourself** project and all the instructions are documented.
 The project has **not seen any updates beyond 2017**.